 This is common sense marketing: go to where your customers already are.
 As people walk around purchasing other items at shopping malls, they notice the store and slowly start to grow awareness about the brand.
 Any company can do this by finding ways to go where their customers congregate.
 By being directly in their line of sight, the customers are more likely to want to know what is offered.

-The Tesla brand is indelibly linked with Elon Musk.
-The iconic persona of the ‘real life Tony Stark’ is a huge asset for the company.
+The Tesla brand is indelibly linked with Tesla CEO Elon Musk.
+The iconic persona of the ‘real-life Tony Stark’ is a huge asset for the company.
 Similar to Steve Jobs with Apple, the public image of the leader has a big impact on the success of the company.

 This freedom to have some humor in marketing is an excellent way to engage trust with your customers.
 It shows that you are human and want to enjoy the time you spend working to help them.

 At the core of the Tesla brand is innovation.
 They are pushing forward the possibility of what an electric car and transportation look like in the future.
+Their goal to drive the world with sustainable energy has completely changed the automotive industry.
 This is both inspiring and engaging to the public.